Want your own dog yarn? We happily spin yarn from your dog’s hair for you!

 Chiengora (dog wool) differs from conventional (sheep) yarn in a number of ways.

 Dog is much, much warmer than sheep, lamb, or alpaca, but it is also much less elastic.
-Because of the warmth, we always aim to spin finer wool so that it can actually be worn.
+Because of the warmth, we always aim to spin finer wool so that people can actually wear it.
 At DK weight, it is already too warm for most people to wear on any but the coldest days.
 Even lace weight chiengora provides amazing insulation.

-It does not have the same memory as conventional wool, so when choosing a pattern or creating a design, think more about drape than about cling.
+It does not have the same memory as conventional wool.
+When choosing a pattern or creating a design, think more about drape than about cling.

 Chiengora has a prominent halo — it is very fuzzy, which is why it’s so warm.
 Like angora, it blooms when it is worked and that effect increases over time.
-Cable and rib patterns can get lost in that halo, and smaller lace patterns become hard to see as well.
+Cable and rib patterns often disappear in that halo, and smaller lace patterns are hard to see as well.

-Finally, because your dog yarn comes only from your dog and is hand spun, it will show certain traits that you will find in no other yarn.
-It will not always be as consistent in its thickness as yarn you buy from the store.
+Finally, because your dog yarn comes only from your dog and is hand spun, it will show certain traits that you won’t find in other yarn.
+Its thickness will not always be as consistent as store-bought yarn.
 Our spinners are outstanding artisans, but like the grain markings in leather, the entirely custom yarn we spin for you will also demonstrate what makes it unique.
-When working your yarn, you will want to check your gauge frequently and be prepared to make adjustments — just like you do when you live with your dog.
+When working your yarn, check your gauge frequently and be prepared to make adjustments — just like you do when you live with your dog.